 During the Covid Virus Crisis please try and request all your medication at the same time.
 To make it easy for admin staff please request online or by email.
 (PLEASE REDUCE INFECTION RISK, DO NOT COME INTO THE SURGERY, DO NOT USE PAPER)

-There are THREE ways to request a repeat prescription:
+There are TWO ways to request a repeat prescription:

 ONLINE - THIS IS OUR PREFERRED METHOD.
-To request repeat medication on line you will need to register for Patient Access or sign up for the NHS App on your mobile (Click HERE for info) Registering for Patient Access will mean that you will also be able to see information in your medical record such as test results, past history and scanned documents.
+To request repeat medication online you will need to register for Patient Access (link above) or sign up for the NHS App on your mobile (Click HERE for info) Registering for Patient Access will mean that you will also be able to see information in your medical record such as test results, past history and scanned documents.
 If you call in the surgery or ask at your next appointment we can help you register.

 EMAIL - Please follow links to our online form Click HERE